ntnhut/LeetSolve/docs/source/Array/01_ARR_739_Daily_Temperatures.md

 [1,1,0,]
 ```

-### Code insight

-This solution iterates through the temperatures array and, for each temperature, iterates through the remaining temperatures to find the next higher temperature.
+This solution iterates through the `temperatures` array and, for each temperature, iterates through the remaining temperatures to find the next higher temperature.
 Storing the time difference between the current day and the next higher temperature day constructs the resulting array representing the number of days until warmer temperatures.

 ### Complexity